-Before I get to today’s recipe, I wanted to mention that the Candida Kick-Start is back!
-If you’re dealing with candida (or think you are), or just want to clear sugar from your diet, this is the program for you.
-The two-week guided kick-start provides all the tools and strategies you need for a successful candida cleanse–plus the live, real-time support that you won’t get in other similar programs.
-An anti-candida diet can be a challenge, and having the support you need can really make all the difference!
-You can find all the course details here.
-There’s also an opportunity to take the course for free!
-More information at the bottom of this page.
+If you’re dealing with candida (or think you are), or just want to clear sugar from your diet, the Candida Kick-Start is the program for you.
+The five-step program provides all the tools and strategies you need for a successful candida cleanse–plus the live, real-time support that you won’t get in other similar programs.
+An anti-candida diet can be a challenge, and having the resources you need can make all the difference!
+Find course details here.

 And now, on to the cookies!

 One of the consequences I recall about moving from my “regular” diet to an anti-candida way of eating is how despondent I was about giving up sweets.
 I know: “despondent” seems like an awfully strong adjective, one you’d more likely use for someone mourning the loss of a loved one than someone mourning the loss of milk chocolate.
 (But let’s be honest: milk chocolate, in my world back then, actually was a loved one).

 I spent a lot of time concocting treats and desserts that would comply with the Stage One guidelines so that I could still enjoy a sweet treat and not feel deprived.

 But things have changed since then.
 I’ve learned an enormous amount about candida and how it works in the body, as well as which foods work best to root it out and evict it from the premises.
 (And I broke up with milk chocolate).